dhis2/dhis2-docs/user/using-the-event-reports-app.md

 ![](resources/images/event_report/event_report.png)

-With the **Event Report**s app you can analyse events in two types of
+With the **Event Reports** app you can analyse events in two types of
 reports:

   - Aggregated event reports: Pivot table-style analysis with aggregated numbers of events

     By selecting **Aggregated values** from the top-left menu you can use the **Event Reports** app to create pivot tables with aggregated numbers of events.
 An event report is always based on a program.
 You